Part 1 – “SAFE ATMOSPHERE” – here

-I guess, you worked it already out, I’m different.
-I feel that sceptic expression on your face turn into a doubtful question.
+I guess you worked it already out, I’m different.
+I feel that skeptic expression on your face turns into a doubtful question.
 You say androids and cyborgs are illegal on the Moon?
 You are right.
-I will let you in on a little secret, because I like you.
+I will let you in on a little secret because I like you.

 I don’t care.